-According to the Status of UK Fundraising 2020 Benchmark Report, 76% of organisations used at least one virtual fundraising initiative for the first-time during lockdown.
+According to the Status of UK Fundraising 2020 Benchmark Report, 76% of organisations used at least one virtual fundraising initiative for the first time during a lockdown.
 The majority of those say it was a good way to engage supporters old and new, and they would use it again.

-Beatson Cancer Charity include a Thyngs Selfie Experience for social media engagement 2021.
+Beatson Cancer Charity includes a Thyngs Selfie Experience for social media engagement 2021.

 The Royal Airforce Museum’s “Virtual Spitfire 10K,” Bone Cancer Research Trust’s virtual pub quiz, Comic Relief’s “Sports Relief” gaming event, and Royal British legion’s “My Poppy Run” are examples of adopted virtual strategies in the past 12 months.

 ANZ Bank and Daffodil Day

 The good news is, virtual methods are compatible with traditional ones.
 Last year, a digital campaign provided ANZ with a lifeline when Daffodil Day 2020 fell into another lockdown last minute.